stakater-archive/StakaterCloudDocs-Archived/content/sre/local-development/inner-vs-outer-loop.md

   - Issue a `kubectl create configmap`.
 9. Configure apps to work together correctly:
   - Issue a `kubectl apply -f my_configmap.yaml`.

+That's a lot of steps!

+Enter Tilt! which can help make many of those steps easier.